GoogleCloudPlatform/genai-for-marketing/infra/README.md

 1. In [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shell) navigate to the git repo root.

 1. Run `gcloud config set project YOUR_PROJECT_ID` to ensure you're installing into the expected project.

+1. Enable the Cloud Resource Manager API: https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview .
+Note you may get a Terraform Error asking you to install this API, if that happens just wait a few minutes and retry.

 1. In the cloned project root, run the following to start the Terraform deployment:
 ```sh